input-output-hk/engineering/blog/2023-01-24-hs-bindgen-introduction.md

 >
 > FFI are like a blind spot in your type system.
 Writing them manually is both frankly painful and really dangerous, as your compiler will not warn you about non-matching interfaces.
 >
-> Binding generation comes to the rescue by considerably reducing the room for human errors, and as a bonus, it simplifies a lot of maintainer job with a more readable reduced codebase.
+> Binding generation comes to the rescue by considerably reducing the room for human errors.
+As a bonus, it also makes maintainers' life easier thanks to a smaller and more readable code base.

 ## Example